alex0520/Celebrity/README.md

 ### Steps to compile the project
 This is a Maven project that builds a SpringBoot application that uses a MySQL database, to compile the project, edit the `application.properties` file, to set the correct database connection details, after execute `mvn clean install`.

-If everything works, you shoul see a file in the project's target folder, called `Celebrity-0.0.1-SNAPSHOT.jar`
+If everything works, you should see a file in the project's target folder, called `Celebrity-0.0.1-SNAPSHOT.jar`

 ### Steps to execute the project